-"LTV Ratio" means for each Class of Certificates as of any Distribution Date, the percentages set forth in the following table:
+"LTV Ratio" means for each Class of Certificates as of any Distribution Date, the percentages set forth in the following table for the applicable time period:

-CLASS A-1 CERTIFICATES CLASS A-2 CERTIFICATES CLASS B CERTIFICATES CLASS C CERTIFICATES 42 0% 42 0% E 4 0% 64 0%
+CLASS A-1 CERTIFICATES CLASS A-2 CERTIFICATES CLASS B CERTIFICATES CLASS C CERTIFICATES 42 0% 42 0% 54 0% 64 0%

 "Appraised Current Market Value" of any Aircraft means the lower of the average and the median of the most recent three LTV Appraisals of such Aircraft.
-After a Triggering Event occurs and any Equipment Note becomes a Non-Performing Equipment Note, the Subordination Agent shall obtain LTV Appraisals of the Aircraft securing such Equipment Note as soon as practicable and additional LTV Appraisals on or prior to each anniversary of the date of such initial LTV Appraised value of the Aircraft shown in such LTV Appraisals, the Controlling Party shall have the right to obtain or cause to be obtained substitute LTV Appraisals (including LTV Appraisals based upon physical inspection of such Aircraft).
+After a Triggering Event occurs and any Equipment Note becomes a Non-Performing Equipment Note, the Subordination Agent shall obtain LTV Appraisals of the Aircraft securing such Equipment Note as soon as practicable and additional LTV Appraisals on or prior to each anniversary of the date of such initial LTV Appraisals; provided that if the Controlling Party reasonably objects to the appraised value of the Aircraft shown in such LTV Appraisals, the Controlling Party shall have the right to obtain or cause to be obtained substitute LTV Appraisals (including LTV Appraisals based upon physical inspection of such Aircraft).